kiquetal/studyOcp/NIO/README.md

 * **Item 4**: Recursively access a directory tree.

   * Walking the File Tree

+    * The FileVisitor methods return a FileVisitResult value.
+You can abort the file walking process or control whether a directory is visited by the values you return in the FileVisitor methods:

+     CONTINUE – Indicates that the file walking should continue.
+If the preVisitDirectory method returns CONTINUE, the directory is visited.

+     TERMINATE – Immediately aborts the file walking.
+No further file walking methods are invoked after this value is returned.

+     SKIP_SUBTREE – When preVisitDirectory returns this value, the specified directory and its subdirectories are skipped.
+This branch is "pruned out" of the tree.

+     SKIP_SIBLINGS – When preVisitDirectory returns this value, the specified directory is not visited, postVisitDirectory is not invoked, and no further unvisited siblings are visited.
+If returned from the postVisitDirectory method, no further siblings are visited.
+Essentially, nothing further happens in the specified directory.

 +  **Item 5**: Find a file by using the PathMatcher class.

   * Finding Files